PhantomDraft/group-hide-site-wp/README.md

 # PD Hide Site

 PD Hide Site – a plugin for flexible site hiding.

+![PD Hide Site – a plugin for flexible site hiding.][(https://example.com/sunset.jpg)](https://github.com/PhantomDraft/group-hide-site-wp/blob/main/cover.png)

 It provides the following functionalities:

 - **Complete Site Hiding:**
   Allows you to completely hide your website and redirect visitors to a specified page or login page.